 “New Horizons has significantly advanced our knowledge of distant planetary objects, and it’s only fitting that it is now also revealing new knowledge about our own Sun and its heliosphere,” said New Horizons Principal Investigator Dr. Alan Stern of the SwRI.

-The paper “Slowing of the Solar Wind in the Outer Heliosphere” by Heather A. Elliott, David J. McComas, Eric J. Zirnstein, Brent M. Randol, Peter A. Delamere, George Livadiotis, Fran Bagenal, Nathan P. Barnes, S. Alan Stern, Leslie A. Young, Catherine B. Olkin, John Spencer, Harold A. Weaver, Kimberly Ennico, G. Randall Gladstone, Charles W. Smith and New Horizons Plasma and Particle Team, 11 November 2019, The Astrophysical Journal.
+Reference: “Slowing of the Solar Wind in the Outer Heliosphere” by Heather A. Elliott, David J. McComas, Eric J. Zirnstein, Brent M. Randol, Peter A. Delamere, George Livadiotis, Fran Bagenal, Nathan P. Barnes, S. Alan Stern, Leslie A. Young, Catherine B. Olkin, John Spencer, Harold A. Weaver, Kimberly Ennico, G. Randall Gladstone, Charles W. Smith and New Horizons Plasma and Particle Team, 11 November 2019, The Astrophysical Journal.